 From first conversation to active partnership, here is what to expect.

-A free 30-minute conversation where I learn about your product, your goals, and your corrections market challenges.
+A free 30-minute conversation where I learn about your challenges, your goals, and what success looks like for your organization.

 Based on our conversation, I develop a tailored engagement plan with clear deliverables, timelines, and the structure that fits your needs.